 Islamophobia can be defined as hostility and hatred towards Islam.
 Moreover, it is usually described as an exaggerated fear of Islam based on negative thoughts and discrimination.
 While a particular race is something related to ethnic background, facial features, or skin color, and it has deep roots that cannot be changed.

-Its standard components are based on stereotype, myth, and caricature.
+Its standard components are based on stereotypes, myths, and caricatures.
 Thought of superiority is widespread among races.
 People who belong to one race most of the time think that they are superior to other races, not all but most of them.
 Islam is a religion that is related to belief.
 People from different races may have the same beliefs, and people from the same race may have different beliefs.

-According to All-Party Parliamentary Group (APPG) of UK:
+According to the All-Party Parliamentary Group (APPG) of the UK:

 “Islamophobia is rooted in racism and is a type of racism that targets expressions of Muslimness or perceived Muslimness.”

 It could be the case but not always, and this statement was also opposed by many critics afterward.

 “Phobia” is a medical condition that is incorporated with fear of an object or a situation.
 Islamophobia was present among people in the late twentieth century, but it had boosted after the incident of 9/11.
 Sometimes Islamophobia and racism can be observed at the same time in different countries.

 If people who belong to different races are practicing Islam and they face problems due to their ethnic background as well as their belief, then we must say that Islamophobia and racism have some hidden roots and origins.